lucapug/nyc-bike-analytics/docs/project_setup.md

 By doing so (and having forwarded the port 8080 in the containerization operation) you can see the documentation website at localhost:8080.
 Notice that this is a static website.
 If you make successive modifications to the sources, models or any other component of the dbt project, you have to generate again the documentation site to reflect the changes in the documentation.

-When you are done with the experimentation of the project, you can stop the docker container (this time the terminal is the one outside the container, that you have used previously):
+When you are done with the experimentation of the project, you can stop the docker container (this time you do it in the terminal outside of the container, the one that you have used previously for launching docker and terraform commands):

 `docker stop [container name] `